Intelligent-CAT-Lab/CES/readme.md

 ```
 bash scripts/extract_properties.sh $DATASET_NAME
 ```
-Ground truth values of program properties will be exported under `dataset/summary`
+Ground truth values of program properties will be exported to `dataset/summary`

 To obtain the prime path coverage for each reasoing problem in the new dataset, run the following command:
 ```